Table of Contents

 Pictures posted online need to be tame.

-Never share pictures of anything that can be misconstrued because the old cliche “a picture tells a thousand words” is true with social media.
+Never share pictures of anything that can be misconstrued.
+The old saying “a picture tells a thousand words” is true with social media.
 Anything you post online is fair game to be shared with an employer or a potential customer.

 Never complain about your boss online.

-Employees should never post anything about their employer online without first checking with the company and reviewing their policy on social media.
+Employees should never post anything about their employer online.
+And if they do, always check prior with the company’s policy on social media.
+Get it in writing before you post anything online about your boss or your company.
 If you are having a tough day at work, think twice before posting something negative about your boss or your employer.

 Businesses that use social media for customer service need to be sure that their key-decision makers are trained in the ever-changing field of social media.
 Many large corporations use social media to improve their customer service experience.
 Companies such as JetBlue and H&R Block are just a couple examples of companies that use Twitter for light customer service.
 However, if your business plans to do the same, be careful with whom you put in charge of the company’s social media account, in this example, Twitter.
 Be sure that your employees are well trained in using social media such as Twitter and Facebook.
 Take a moment to read more about social media rules of conduct at our Facebook etiquette blog post.

-Social media networks offer an excellent way to stay in touch with friends and build your network as well as grow your corporate brand in a positive way.
-But think twice before posting anything online because it can be viewed by anyone.
-If negative comments ARE posted by anyone – either a customer or an employee, never ignore those comments.
-Address them appropriately and your business brand and company reputation will improve.
+Social media networks offer an excellent way to stay in touch with friends.
+It is also a great way to build your network and grow your corporate brand in a positive way.
+Before you post anything online, pause and think twice.
+Never ignore comments that are posted online about you or your company.
+If the post was authored by anyone – either a customer or an employee, it will affect you.
+Address all posts appropriately and your business brand and company reputation will improve.